RJLA/image-processing/README.md

 ##### s2Downloader.ipynb

 In the s2Downloader.ipynb, change the scihub user account and password.
 Also, specify the parameters to be used in downloading sentinel images.
-Lastly, change the directory of the output images.
+Change the directory of the geojson shapefile, _boundary_, and output directory of the images, _s2OutDir_ and _s3OutDir_.

 ```sh
 def main():